aheimsbakk/container-https-proxy/README.md

 * Certificate chain is `${SERVER_NAME}.chain`

 Get the certificate chain from your CA if you don't have it at hand.

-## Limits/caveats

-* Proxies only port 80 from linked container at the moment
-* Port 80 will always redirect to 443, not configurable at the moment

 ###### vim: set syn=markdown spell spl=en: